tuananlourenco/MD_Simulation/MD_simulations_guide.md

 Second, if PACKMOL find troubles to create your box, maybe you should use larger box sides.
 A good recommendation is to use the [**PACKMOL VOLUME GUESSER**](https://m3g.github.io/packmol/nmols.shtml) from PACKMOL site to find a good initial box side.
 Also, it is always recommended to start the MD simulation with boxes that are larger than the expected equilibrated system.
 Then, I recommend to add 5 angstrom to the values suggested from **PACKMOL VOLUME GUESSER** tool.
 If you do not have any information about your equilibrium density or experimental, try to use values from similar systems.

-Third, remember that in MD we relly on statystics, then, very small systems will have problems or not so good results.
+Third, remember that in MD we relly on statystics, then, very small systems will have problems or not good results.

 ### Third step, MD simulation protocol: